Counseling for Anxiety and Depression in Sterling, VA (Loudoun County)

 Often, medication is most effective when combined with cognitive behavior therapy.
 Skilled therapists can help people replace any negative belief patterns with positive ones.
 Cognitive behavior therapy may also allow people to heal past wounds or address current difficult situations.

-If you are struggling with anxiety or depression and you are ready to speak with a mental health professional, know that Thriveworks Sterling has appointments available.
+If you are struggling with anxiety or depression and you are ready to speak with a mental health professional, such as a counselor or psychologist, know that Thriveworks Sterling has appointments available.
 We offer evening and weekend appointments, and we accept many forms of insurances.
 If you are a new client, you will likely be able to meet with your therapist within 24 hours of your first call.

 Let’s get started.
 Contact Thriveworks Sterling today.